Smartling/SmartlingHelp/_developerarticles/migrate-to-v2.md

 ---

-Many of Smartling’s v1 API methods are scheduled to be deprecated March 1 2017, so all users should start preparing to transition to v2 methods.
+Many of Smartling’s v1 API methods are scheduled to be deprecated October 1 2017, so all users should start preparing to transition to v2 methods.
 Migrating your existing integrations from v1 to v2 requires four steps.

 ## Create an authentication strategy